Formula One warming up for Singapore IPO

-Ecclestone said the flotation plan was not linked to the agreement with the teams and denied reports that Italy's Ferrari FIA.MI, the sport's best known team, and current champions Red Bull could be offered a stake in the business.

-CVC, which owns 63.4 percent of F1, would continue to be a long-term holder of the business, and the initial public offering (IPO) option being explored is for only part of the company, a source close to the matter said.
+Private equity firm CVC Capital Partners, which acquired majority control of F1 in 2006, would continue to be a long-term holder of the business, and the initial public offering (IPO) option being explored is for only part of the company, a source close to the matter said.

-Britain's Sky News has reported that CVC has asked Goldman Sachs (GS.N) to examine a placement of some F1 shares with a new investor as a precursor to a formal Singapore IPO.
+Britain's Sky News has reported that CVC has asked Goldman Sachs (GS.N) to examine a placement of some F1 shares with a new investor as a precursor to a formal IPO process in the southeast Asian city state of Singapore.

 A minimum 15 percent float in Singapore would make the deal worth $1.5 billion.